 Drawing strong conclusions about the role of these regions in processing direct speech is fraught with difficulty.
-The areas highlighted by our ToM task are often implicated in a range of attentional and cognitive processes (Mitchell, 2008; Spreng et al., 2009), and making broader claims based on the prior literature raises the risk of reverse inference (Poldrack, 2006).
-Using Neurosynth (Yarkoni et al., 2011) - which provides at least a systematic approach to informal reverse inference (Poldrack, 2011) - the strongest responses in localiser task were in two regions where the most common associations in the literature are with "mind tom" and "theory mind" (with posterior probabilities of 0.87-0.90).
-Similarly, in the exploratory whole-brain analysis, the right MTG peak in particular showed high Z-scores for tests of association (Z = 12.00) and uniformity (14.39) in a ToM meta-analytic map of 181 studies (Yarkoni et al., 2011).
+The areas highlighted by our ToM task are often implicated in a range of attentional and cognitive processes (Spreng et al., 2009; Mitchell, 2008), and making broader claims based on the prior literature raises the risk of reverse inference (Poldrack, 2006).
+Using Neurosynth (Yarkoni et al., 2011), which provides at least a systematic approach to informal reverse inference (Poldrack, 2011), the strongest responses in the localizer task were in two regions where the most common associations in the literature are with "mind tom" and "theory mind" (with posterior probabilities of .87-.90).
+Similarly, in the exploratory whole-brain analysis, the right MTG peak in particular showed high z scores for tests of association (z =12.00) and uniformity (z = 14.39) in a ToM meta-analytic map of 181 studies (Yarkoni et al., 2011).

-These regions have also been observed in similar work examining socio-cognitive responses to fiction reading by Tamir et al. (2016), although in their study they observed preferential engagement of the mPFC for social content in stories (describing a person's mental content), with medial temporal cortex more closely indexing story vividness.
-In contrast, the majority of our participants (15/16) activated the right TPJ on our localiser task (compared to only 6 for mPFC), and this was the only ToM region to be identified in our whole-brain analysis comparing direct and indirect speech.
-The right TPJ cluster that we observed in this analysis included peaks in right angular gyrus (AG), extending dorsally and caudally from areas that are often linked to representing others' mental states (Bzdok et al., 2013).
-Both left and right AG have been associated with support for the default mode network, via the generation and processing of transmodal information in the absence of stimulus input (Murphy et al., 2018) and modality-independent contributions to imagery (Daselaar et al., 2010).
-The right AG has also recently been implicated in making valence judgements from non-verbal cues: in a paradigm where participants were asked to judge the intentions of musical alien "signals", variations in the consonance and dissonance of the stimuli (roughly corresponding to positive and negative emotions) modulated this region specifically (Bravo et al., 2017).
-The broader extension of this cluster, therefore, may reflect the generation and maintenance of intentionrelated imagery, rather than representing characters' mental states, or social content more generally.
-This being associated with posterior ToM regions over mPFC would also be consistent with van Overwalle's (2009) distinction between a posterior ToM subsystem supporting representation of temporary and perceptually-based intentions and goals, versus an anterior PFC system that tracks and integrates enduring social information over time.
+These regions have also been observed in similar work examining sociocognitive responses to fiction reading by Tamir, Bricker, Dodell-Feder, and Mitchell (2016), although in their study, they observed preferential engagement of the mPFC for social content in stories (describing a person's mental content), with medial temporal cortex more closely indexing story vividness.
+In contrast, most of our participants (15/16) activated the right TPJ on our localizer task (compared with only six for mPFC), and this was the only ToM region to be identified in our whole-brain analysis comparing direct and indirect speech.
+The right TPJ cluster that we observed in this analysis included peaks in the right AG, extending dorsally and caudally from areas that are often linked to representing others' mental states (Bzdok et al., 2013).
+Both left and right AG have been associated with support for the default mode network, via the generation and processing of transmodal information in the absence of stimulus input (Murphy et al., 2018) and modality-independent contributions to imagery (Daselaar, Porat, Huijbers, & Pennartz, 2010).
+The right AG has also recently been implicated in making valence judgments from nonverbal cues: In a paradigm where participants were asked to judge the intentions of musical alien "signals," variations in the consonance and dissonance of the stimuli (roughly corresponding to positive and negative emotions) modulated this region specifically (Bravo et al., 2017).
+The broader extension of this cluster, therefore, may reflect the generation and maintenance of intention-related imagery, rather than representing characters' mental states, or social content more generally.
+This being associated with posterior ToM regions over mPFC would also be consistent with van Overwalle's (2009) distinction between a posterior ToM subsystem supporting representation of temporary and perceptually based intentions and goals, versus an anterior pFC system that tracks and integrates enduring social information over time.

 When taken together, these findings broadly support the interpretation of direct speech made by Yao et al. (2011).
-Recall that, for Yao and colleagues, direct speech prompts auditory imagery as a means of modelling speaker prosody (and ultimately, communicative intent).
-A counter-hypothesis - provided by Eerland, Zwaan, and colleagues - is that direct reference acts primarily as a cue to simulate verbatim linguistic content - in other words, emphasising the words, but arguably not the speaker (Eerland et al., 2013; Eerland and Zwaan, 2018).
+Recall that, for Yao and colleagues, direct speech prompts auditory imagery as a means of modeling speaker prosody (and, ultimately, communicative intent).
+A counterhypothesis, provided by Eerland, Zwaan, and colleagues, is that direct reference acts primarily as a cue to simulate verbatim linguistic content-in other words, emphasizing the words but, arguably, not the speaker (Eerland & Zwaan, 2018; Eerland et al., 2013).
 Our data suggest that direct reference has a specific effect for speech, and this extends to regions that would be consistent with inferring communicative intentions.
-Moreover, this can be distinguished from the overall effect of direct reference, which primarily shows greater engagement in visual areas of occipital and parietal cortex (see Table 4c).
+Moreover, this can be distinguished from the overall effect of direct reference, which primarily shows greater engagement in visual areas of occipital and parietal cortex (see Table 4C).